dottjt/plastic/other/unused.md

 , crown jewel to the unjustified misery we all mimic and pretend.

+until his bare nipples ran raw.

 one tippity-tap away from enlightened expedition,

-Frantic dawdling on his notepad aside, an ancient treasure fit suitably for a 90s' Nickelodeon pre-teen, and I think we have a winner.
+Frantic dawdling on his notepad aside, an ancient treasure <!-- fit suitably for a 90s' Nickelodeon pre-teen -->, and I think we have a winner.

 .